gustavochavarria/save-html-as-image/README.md

 ## Hide Elements

-You can hide elements adding the class "hide-when-downloading".
+You can hide elements adding the class **"hide-when-downloading"**.

+Hide elements apply `display: hidden` to the elements with this class;

 ```
   <section>